thuSkywalker/Devguide/book/advanced-videostreaming-qgc.md

 wireless-power off
 ```

 Disable the original (WiFi Client) auto configuration.
-Change the lines (they probably won't all be next to each other or may not even be there at all):
+Change the lines (they probably will not be all next to each other or may not even be there at all):

 <div class="host-code"></div>